carlosjhr64/thesis/FULLMONTY.md

 Note that time is measure by observing a physical clock.
-I believe this will create a [paradox](http://en.wikipedia.org/wiki/Paradox) because we assume there's no error in its measurement.
+I believe this will create a [paradox](http://en.wikipedia.org/wiki/Paradox) because I assume there's no error in its measurement.
 To resolve the paradox someone (no not me, I'm done!) will have to do the dual Energy-Time problem.